rubenfiszel/master-thesis/th1/2017-08-16-thesis-part-1.md

 ### State

-For the EKF, we are gonna use the following state:
+For the EKF, we will use the following state:

 $$\mathbf{x}_t = (\mathbf{v}_t, \mathbf{p}_t, \mathbf{q}_t)^T$$